Email this link to a friend.

-The moment they see this report, the doctor will tell them that he now diagnosed the reason for the infertility - and will then advise surgery to remove the cyst!
-Most women will agree, because they do not know any better.
+The moment they see this report, the doctor will tell them that he now diagnosed the reason for infertility - and will then advise surgery to remove the cyst!
+Most women will agree because they do not know any better.

 This is their reasoning.

-This means that the chocolate cyst must be the cause of the infertility; and if this is removed, they will be able to get pregnant on their own!
+This means that the chocolate cyst must be the cause of infertility; and if this is removed, they will be able to get pregnant on their own!

 The fact that their doctor is also advising the surgery reinforces their belief.
 The icing on the cake is that this is "minimally invasive surgery".
-The abdomen does not need to be opened; there are no scars or stitches; and they go home the same day!
-This is why many women happily sign up on the dotted line for this surgery, without realising that this reasoning is completely flawed!
+The abdomen does not need to be opened; there are no scars or stitches, and they go home the same day!
+This is why many women happily sign up on the dotted line for this surgery, without realizing that this reasoning is completely flawed!

 Let's see why.

 ( I feel that sometimes doctors can have a perverse sense of humor.
-For most women, the word chocolate produces happy feelings, because chocolates are a woman's favourite treat.
+For most women, the word chocolate produces happy feelings, because chocolates are a woman's favorite treat.
 To label a disease condition after a dessert is something which only an unfeeling man would do ! )

 In the past, a laparoscopy was the gold standard for making the diagnosis of endometriosis, as this allowed the doctor to actually inspect the pelvic contents.
 However, because it involves surgery, many infertility specialists no longer do a laparoscopy for their patients.